 ENVIRONMENTAL IMPACT STATEMENT: An Environmental Impact Statement (EIS), under United States environmental law, is a document required by the National Environmental Policy Act (NEPA) for certain actions affecting the environment.
 Minnesota has a similar program, the Minnesota Environmental Policy Act (MEPA).
 Multiple state and federal agencies develop the EIS during a multiyear process that includes studies of project-specific engineering and site-specific data.
 The EIS process includes multiple mandated opportunities for public input.

 FLOTATION: Flotation is a physical separation using water, air, and a small amount of reagents to concentrate the desired metals.

-CRUSHING AND GRINDING: Once the mineral-bearing ore is retrieved, it is crushed in several stages and eventually ground into a fine sand-like consistency, liberating and exposing the surfaces of the contained mineral particles.
+GRINDING: This process occurs during several stages and eventually ore is ground into a fine sand-like consistency, liberating and exposing the surfaces of the contained mineral particles.